sunilharipkd/djangoweb/README.md

 Using django-admin , create the project <br>
 _> django-admin startproject <projectname> ._

+**Creation of APP**

+> python manage.py startapp <appname>

+Once the app is created then, it could be referenced in the settings.py under the installed apps section

 To create the webserver , run the command <br>
 > python manage.py runserver